Pixelated-Dreamer/Pixelated-Dreamer/README.md

+# 👋 Hello!
+I'm Nevaan

+## About Me
-Hello!
-My name's Nevaan, and I'm an 11 year old software developer from the US! <br>
+I'm an 11 year old software developer from the US!

-A bit about me : <br>
-I like to play chess sometimes. <br>
+### Interests
+- ♟️ Chess enthusiast
-I want to learn more about AI and machine learning... <br>
+- 🤖 Aspiring AI and machine learning expert
-I use python for coding.
+- 🐍 Python coder

+## 🌟 Projects
+Explore my repositories to see my coding journey and projects!

+## 📫 Let's Connect
+Feel free to reach out or follow me on my coding adventures!